Medicago: Description

+Taxonomy

 The species Medicago truncatula is a model legume due to its relatively small stature, small genome (450–500 Mbp), short generation time (about 3 months), and ability to reproduce both by outcrossing and selfing.

 Comprehensive descriptions of the genus are Lesinš and Lesinš 1979 and Small and Jomphe 1989.
 Major collections are SARDI (Australia), USDA-GRIN (United States), ICARDA (Syria), and INRA (France).